radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 As RADIUS is a "hop-by-hop" protocol, proxies hide information about the topology downstream to the client.
 While the client may be able to deduce the operational state of the next-hop (i.e. proxy), it is unable to determine the operational state of any hops beyond it.
 This is particularly problematic for topologies that aggregate multiple routes for differing realms behind a proxy where the absence of a reply could lead to a client to incorrectly deduce that the proxy is unavailable when the cause was an unresponsive downstream hop for a single realm.
-This effect may also be seen on a home servers that uses differing credential backends for each realm they service.
+A similar effect may also be seen on home servers that uses different credential backends for each realm they service.

 To avoid these issues, RadSec clients MUST mark a connection 'DOWN' (as labelled by {{!RFC3539, Section 3.4}}) if one or more of the following conditions are met:

-* The network stack indicates that the connection is no longer viable; such as the destination being no longer unroutable.
+* The network stack indicates that the connection is no longer viable; such as the destination being no longer routable or the underlying TCP connection has been closed by the peer.
 * The transport layer, D(TLS), provides no usable connection
 * The application-layer watchdog algorithm has marked it 'DOWN'.